anthonydiiorio/Blog/content/posts/zoom-h2n-review/index.md

     relative: true # To use relative path for cover image, used in hugo Page-bundles
 ---

 The Zoom H2n is a versatile recorder that has served me well since 2012.
-I've used it to make field recordings, voice overs, and even for ham radio recordings during satellite passes.
+I've used it to make field recordings, voice overs, and even for ham radio to record satellite passes.

 ## Review